fluid-project/handbook.floeproject.org/src/documents/UnderstandingAccessibilityandInclusivity.md

 ## What is Accessible?</span>

-An accessible learning experience (or OER) is a learning experience that matches the needs of the individual learner or the learners within a group.
+An accessible learning experience is a learning experience that matches the needs of the individual learner or the learners within a group.
 Thus a resource cannot be labeled as accessible or inaccessible until we know the context, the learning goal and the learner (or learners).
-An OER may be accessible to one group of learners and not another.
+An Open Education Resource (OER) may be accessible to one group of learners and not another.
 See Accessibility principles for more information.

 ## What Makes Content Accessible?</span>

 The Floe approach to [inclusive learning](InclusiveLearning.html) emphasizes a "one size fits one" approach.
-Instead of having a single resource that tries to be accessible to every possible need and preference (i.e., "one size fits all"), Floe encourages a diversity of individualized resources that meet the diverse needs and preferences of leaners through transformation, supplementation, and remixing of existing resources.
+Instead of having a single resource that tries to meet every possible need and preference (i.e., "one size fits all"), Floe encourages a diversity of individualized resources that meet the diverse needs and preferences of leaners through transformation, supplementation, and remixing of existing resources.

 Also see [Meet Learner Needs and Preferences](MeetLearnerNeedsAndPreferences.html)